-For this Creamy Tomato Soup Recipe, I recommend:
+For this Creamy Tomato Soup recipe, I recommend:

 - In a large pot, heat the oil and butter over medium heat.
 Add onion and sauté for 4 minutes or until translucent.

 - Stir in tomatoes and broth and bring to a boil over high heat.
-Reduce heat to low and simmer for 20 minutes.
+Reduce heat to low and simmer for 10-15 minutes.

 - Remove from heat.
 Using an immersion blender, puree soup until smooth.
 Alternatively, transfer to a traditional blender and puree in batches, then return to pot.

-- Serve hot with a drizzle of cream swirled in and chopped parsley or basil if using.
+- Serve hot with a drizzle of cream swirled in and chopped parsley or basil, if using.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.